 Meet our successful MACH-Track candidates

-We are delighted to announce our inaugural MACH-Track candidates, who will be commencing their projects in early 2021.
-We will be sharing the latest updates on their work in our newsletters and on our website.
+We are delighted to announce our inaugural MACH-Track trainees who have commenced in 2021.
+The trainees are completing their first year in the program continuing their clinical specialty training, and at the same time, undertaking a number off mini-projects in preparation for their PhD years starting in 2022.
+We will be sharing the latest updates on their work in our newsletters, on twitter and on our website.

 Year 1: Pre-PhD start year of the program – 80% clinical (vocational) training / 20% PhD preparation